-Mr Cornelius brings 21 years of corporate experience in both legal and commercial negotiations.
+Mr Cornelius brings 22 years' of corporate experience in both legal and commercial negotiations.
 Mr Cornelius has been based in Shanghai and Beijing since 1993 where he has been living and working as a corporate lawyer.

-From 2000 to 2011, Mr Cornelius was an international partner with one of Australia's leading law firms and specialised in dealing with cross border investments, particularly in the energy and resource sectors.
+From 2000 to 2012, Mr Cornelius was an international partner with one of Australia's leading law firms and specialised in dealing with cross border investments, particularly in the energy and resource sectors.
 Mr Cornelius has for many years advised large international companies on their investments in China and in recent years advised Chinese state owned entities on their investments in natural resource projects outside China, including Australia.
 Mr Cornelius is also chairman of Buxton Resources Limited.
 Mr Cornelius has not held any former directorships in the last 3 years.

 Justin Brown, B.Sc.
-(Hon), (Managing Director, audit committee member)
+(Hon), (Executive Director from 1 February 2013, Managing Director from the start of the financial year until 31 January 2013, audit committee member)